Mainstream shonens are bad by default.

 First of all we should define what mainstream means.
 And I would say there’s a difference between an anime that “becomes mainstream” and a “mainstream shonen”, even if in many cases they become the same thing.
 An anime that becomes mainstream is essentially one that becomes popular, or at least known, for the wide population even if they’re not much into anime.
 We could say they’re “casual anime”.
 Many people who have watched things like Naruto have never seen any other anime nor will do, or if they do it will be another mainstream shonen.
 I would say it’s not the same as “popular”, because an anime can be popular within anime fans, but completely unknown outside of the community.
 There are anime that are very popular among anime fans like Jojo’s, Kill la Kill, Code geass or Keijo, but none of those have reached into people outside the anime sphere and the common One Piece fan would not even know what they are (believe me, i’ve tested it).

 A “mainstream shonen” is a shonen that is DESIGNED to become mainstream.
 It’s built and filled with a series of elements that have the intention of making the anime wildly popular with any kind of person at the expense of quality.
 In many cases, those two things become the same; a mainstream shonen becomes mainstream precisely because it has been designed to become mainstream.
-Many other times they don’t become mainstream, but they’re still built with those elements anyways, even if they failed.
+Many other times they don’t become mainstream, but they’re still built with those elements and intention anyways, even if they failed.
 When an anime becomes mainstream, it’s almost certain it has done so because it has all of the elements that make an anime go popular at the expense of quality.

 Mainstream shonens treat spectators as if they were idiots.
-It’s one of the things that I most hate about that kind of anime, but at the same time I understand it IS what they have to do if they want to become super popular, because many people in the world IS stupid, and they want to tap into that market as well.
-One of the most obvious examples I can think of right now is the “female titan” in Attack on Titan (go past the next two paragraphs if you don’t want spoilers).
+It’s one of the things that I most hate about that kind of anime, but at the same time I understand it IS what they have to do if they want to become super popular, because many people in the world ARE stupid, and they have to tackle into the minimum common denominator for that popularity.

 In the anime, at some point a female titan appears and fights the characters.
 It’s insanely obvious that the titan is Annie, one of the protagonist’s partners.
 She looks almost the same, fight in the same style, we know people can turn into Titans, and Annie is nowhere to be found.
 Also, by narrative rules, when a “mysterious character” appears, it’s almost inevitably one we already know.
 So it’s obvious who she is to the point you’ll have to be dumb to not realize it, yet the anime keeps operating under the premise that we don’t know it, and then it reveals it in a “surprise!” way as if we are so dumb we would’ve never guess it.

 But you know what?
 There WERE people so dumb they didn’t realize it.
 Try making a search for terms related with that episodes, and you’ll see comments of people surprised at the revelation when the episode aired, or later commenting how “unexpected” it was.
+I have argued with those people.
+They’re out there.

 There ARE people THAT dumb and a mainstream shonen tries to have them as audience as well, so they try to dumb everything down to the most ridiculous levels so they’re liked by huge amounts of people who would not follow the anime otherwise.
 It’s really understandable since the target audience range of this works begins at around 12.
 I’ll point out some of the ways mainstream shonens dumb down, and will use some anecdotes from my own comics.